 |The North Face||thenorthface.com||United States||>1000M||1000-5000|

 We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Software Frameworks.
 By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
-In the Software Frameworks category, Enterprise JavaBeans (EJB) has a market share of about 0.8%.
+In the Software Frameworks category, Enterprise JavaBeans (EJB) has a market share of about 0.2%.
 Other major and competing products in this category include:

 Enterprise JavaBeans (EJB) is a managed, server software for modular construction of enterprise software, and one of several Java APIs.
 EJB is a server-side software component that encapsulates the business logic of an application.
 The EJB specification is a subset of the Java EE specification.
 An EJB web container provides a runtime environment for web related software components, including computer security, Java servlet lifecycle management, transaction processing, and other web services.

-46% of Enterprise JavaBeans (EJB) customers are in United States and 8% are in India.
+45% of Enterprise JavaBeans (EJB) customers are in United States and 8% are in India.

-Of all the customers that are using Enterprise JavaBeans (EJB), 33% are small (<50 employees), 41% are medium-sized and 25% are large (>1000 employees).
+Of all the customers that are using Enterprise JavaBeans (EJB), 28% are small (<50 employees), 42% are medium-sized and 29% are large (>1000 employees).

-Of all the customers that are using Enterprise JavaBeans (EJB), a majority (60%) are small (<$50M), 24% are large (>$1000M) and 9% are medium-sized.
+Of all the customers that are using Enterprise JavaBeans (EJB), 46% are small (<$50M), 17% are medium-sized and 29% are large (>$1000M).